notpeter/crunk/README.md

-# Crunk: Extra Libs for Playdate
+# Crunk: Missing Libs for Lua and Playdate

 ## Introduction

-Crunk is a collection of open source Lua and C snippets and libraries to assist in Playdate app development.
+Crunk is a collection of open source Lua and C snippets and libraries to assist in Lua app/game development for Playdate.

-It is designed to be simple and modular.
+The code is designed to be simple, modular and permissively licensed.

-Just take the Lua and/or C files, drop them into your project and away you go.
-If you only need one function just copy/paste and away you go
+This means you if you want a `Set` data structure you can just copy [`set.lua`](crunk/ds/set.lua) into your project, `import "set.lua"` (PlayDate Lua) or `Set = require "set.lua"` (Lua) and away you go.

-(but don't forget to retain the Copyright and License).
+Where possibel, each Lua file stands alone.
+In order to support both PUC-Lua and Playdate-Lua our Lua files support both `require` and `import` mechanisms but use neither themselves.

 ## Components:

 Mixed C/Lua:
-- [crunk/qrcode](crunk/qrcode) - Fast QR Code generation
+- [crunk/qrcode](crunk/qrcode) - Fast QR Code generation (70x faster than PlayDate SDK)
     - `crunk.qrcode.generate(text)`
     - `crunk.qrcode.generate(text, ecc_level, mask, min_version, max_version)`